How to Get Into Princeton: Admissions Data & Strategies

 Let’s begin with an examination of the most recent admissions data.

-Due to the COVID-19 pandemic, Princeton canceled its SCEA round for the Class of 2025.
-It will be activated again as an option for the Class of 2026 (those applying in 2021-22).
+Princeton canceled its SCEA round for the Class of 2026.
+It will be activated again as an option for the Class of 2027 (those applying in 2022-23).

 791 of those applying single-choice early action (SCEA) to the Tiger Class of 2024 were accepted.
 The school has yet to release the total number of SCEA applicants, so the acceptance rate cannot yet be calculated.
 However, looking at SCEA results for the Class of 2023, we can see that fewer total students—743—were accepted in that cycle.
 The Class of 2023 saw an early acceptance rate of 13.9%.
 For comparison, those admitted early into the Class of 2011 were accepted at a far more favorable 21.1% clip.
 This paints a clear picture of the increasingly difficult odds of being admitted via SCEA into Princeton.